JosephRC777/configure-ad/README.md

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />

+<h1>Environments and Technologies Used</h1>

+- Microsoft Azure (Virtual Machines/Compute)
+- Remote Desktop
+- Active Directory Domain Services

+<h1>Operating Systems Used</h1>

+- Windows Server 2022
+- Windows 10 (21H2)

+<h1>Steps Overview</h1>

+- Install Active Directory Domain Services on domain controller
+- Promote Server computer into a Domain Controller
+- Create a Domain Admin user within the domain
+- Join “Client-1” to the domain (mydomain.com)

+The steps above are needed in order to successfully deploy Active Directory and make it functional for users.
+This tutorial will break down the installation of Active Directory as well as the steps to promote server computers into Domain Controllers and adding users to the Active Directory.

 <h1>Install Active Directory Domain Services on domain controller</h1>